NatiOn – National research school in clinical and translational cancer research

-Up to twenty doctoral students will be admitted.
+Up to twenty doctoral students places are announced.

-Notice of admission will be given in August 2021.
+Notification of admission will be given in August 2023.

-The programme is for doctoral students.
-Applicants should have a clinical or translational project in cancer research and clinical affiliation is meritorius through a permanent position or other longer-term undertaking.
+The research school is for doctoral students with a clinical or translational project in cancer research.
+A clinical affiliation in the form of a permanent employment or some other longer commitment is meritorious.